“How to Be Minimalist About Shared Agency,” forthcoming. Philosophy and Phenomenological Research.

 In our racially unjust societies, what should white people do?
-To what specific normative standards might we have good reason to hold white people accountable?
 In this paper, I survey answers to this question that recent work in ethics, social epistemology, and philosophy of race suggests.

-“Agency and Practical Reasoning,” (with Jennifer M. Morton) forthcoming in Luca Ferrero (ed.), Handbook in the Philosophy of Agency, Routledge.
+“Agency and Practical Reasoning” (with Jennifer M. Morton), 2022.
+In Luca Ferrero (ed.), Handbook in the Philosophy of Agency, Routledge.

 Unlike other ways of coming to act, for example as a result of habit or impulse, practical reasoning imprints our actions with the distinctive mark of rational full-blooded agency.
 This entry inquires into what practical reasoning consists in.

 “Présentation.
-L’empirisme rationaliste de Durkheim et Mauss,” Introduction to Émile Durkheim et Marcel Mauss (2017), De quelques formes primitives de classification, Presses Universitaires de France.
+L’empirisme rationaliste de Durkheim et Mauss,” 2017.
+Introduction to Émile Durkheim et Marcel Mauss, De quelques formes primitives de classification, Presses Universitaires de France.

 In this introduction, I flesh out Durkheim and Mauss’s account of the acquisition of the concept of class, and I argue that their account steers a middle course between traditional strands of rationalism and empiricism.